TilakKhatri/test-firebase-deploy/README.md

 ### Project Setup
 First, let's associate this project directory with a Firebase project.
 You can create multiple project aliases by running firebase use --add, but for now we'll just set up a default project.
+### Comming soon.